MohammadMustafa23/HaqDar-Web-App/README.md

 #Day - 02
 -Working On Home Page Complete at Day 2 in 4-5 Hours -Use React Divid Page In Components With There Name and Needs

+#Day -03
+-Work Authantication Page Frontend
+-Add Validation Security For Middleware on Auth Api's
+- Complete All REST Authantication Api's

+#Day -04
+-Work on Frontend Authanitication Validation
+-Connect Frontend With Backend
+-Also Add O-Auth Feature On Web